gonzex/test_abidocs/doc/tutorials/rf1.md

      ETOT  7   5.0078557427888     -8.741E-10 8.545E-13 2.728E-09

-From these data, you can see that the 2DTE determined by the response-function technique is in excellent agreement with the higher-order finite-difference values for the 2DTE, determined in the previous section : 5.007855 hartree from the energy differences, and 5.007852 hartree from the force differences.
+From these data, you can see that the 2DTE determined by the DFPT technique is in excellent agreement with the higher-order finite-difference values for the 2DTE, determined in the previous section : 5.007855 hartree from the energy differences, and 5.007852 hartree from the force differences.

 Now, you can read the remaining of the [ section 6.2](../../users/generated_files/help_respfn.html#6.2) of the respfn_help